Mount Tapulao: From Palauig

 Mount Tapulao can be reached by trekking the mining road on a ridge on the side of the mountain with the forest line starting at about 1875 m.
 The jump-off point is from the Dampay resettlement area in Brgy.
 Salaza in Palauig, which is around 8 km from the Zambales Regional Highway on rough road.
 From the trailhead at Brgy.
 Dampay to the summit is around 18 km.
 Residents of Dampay are evacuees from the foot of Mount Pinatubo and are the "self-appointed guardians" of Mt.
 Tapulao under the coordination of the Municipal Tourism Authority of Palauig, Zambales.

 The ascent can be done in 7–8 hours while the descent can be covered in half the time.
 Guests and tourists aiming to climb the mountain are required to register at the barangay hall to receive further safety, security and cooperation according to the rule and guidance of the tourism authority.
 Farther down the settlement is a trail leading to the jump off-point for the Bagsit River whitewater river rafting.

-Traverse hike
+Traverse trek

-A traverse hike is also possible starting from the eastern side of the Mount Tapulao in Brgy.
+A multi-day trek is also possible starting from the eastern side of the Mount Tapulao in Brgy.
 Labney in the town of Mayantoc in Tarlac province, ending in Palauig, or vice versa.
 The trail from the northwest is longer and a much more challenging route than the one from Zambales, but the reward is a more diverse environment and fauna.